 If you are falsely accused of deficient work performance and fired, you may also be able to file a defamation claim against your former employer.
 If you were wrongfully accused of illegal activity, your former employer may be guilty of defamation per se, which means that you would not have to prove you suffered damages as a result of the defamation.

-Contact a San Francisco Wrongful Termination Lawyer
+Contact a Top-Rated Wrongful Termination Lawyer

-In order to determine whether you were wrongfully terminated, our lawyers will carefully analyze the circumstances under which you lost your job.
+In order to determine whether you were wrongfully terminated, our employment lawyers will carefully analyze the circumstances under which you lost your job.
 If there was unlawful conduct, we will build a case that seeks a positive resolution to your case and meets your goals.